 But from his family’s perspective, Hong was in bed for days, stricken by fever dreams and yelling about demons, claiming to be the Emperor of China, singing, and sometimes leaping out of bed and standing ready for combat.

 When Hong finally did awake, he told his family about his experience and copied down poems he had written in heaven.
-The village believed he had gone insane.
+The villagers believed he had gone insane.

 Over time, Hong put the incident behind him and pursued civil service exams again.